-Today's "no sex" movement, our expert thinks, has heterogeneous roots. ”Surely, this is a reaction to the sexism of the 2000s and 2010s.
+Today's “no sex” and desexualization movements, our expert thinks, have heterogeneous roots.
+“Surely, this is a reaction to the sexism of the 2000s and 2010s.
 But on the other hand, there is a certain social shift, plus new procreation technologies.
 I reckon it’s also a natural reaction to the overpopulation issue.
 Research shows that the number of active sperm in male sperm has decreased by half...
 Add that to the digitalization and virtualization of communication.
 As in, what's the point in wearing a miniskirt if a guy can only see your face?
 Based on all the above I have two predictions: we wait 10 to 15 years and see if the next generation gets tired of living without sex (as is often the case, children deny their parents’ ideals).
 And another one, more distant: sex will return if and when there will be fewer humans, for whatever reason.”

 And yet, sex isn’t entirely “canceled”.
 At the very least because, in addition to its cyclical nature, sex is heterogeneous — even when it comes to the aviation dress code.
 Let's go back in time for a moment.

-Back in the 1930s, the first flight attendants were nurses - no wonder their attire resembled a medical gown.
+There are multiple examples of sexualization of women.
+Back in the 1930s, the first flight attendants were nurses — no wonder their attire resembled a medical gown.
 And when you think about it, it's no surprise that the double-breasted jackets, skirts, and berets of the flight attendants of the 1940s also looked like a uniform, this time a military one.
 Dark, practical, and utilitarian, it was a foundation for the aviation dress code for many years up until the 1960s.
 Then, due to the growing popularity of air travel, fierce competition between airlines began and flight attendants turned into a marketing tool overnight.
 Any modern modeling agency would envy the casting of flight attendants, and the top fashion creators, from Coco Chanel to Emilio Pucci, took on custom orders to create the uniform for them.

 Surprisingly, suits have been around for a while, too.
 They appeared in the 1930s for the very first time — however, they didn’t become too popular.
 Yet there were many attempts.
 In 2006, Alitalia allowed its employees to choose whether to wear a skirt or trousers, depending on the weather and destination.
 In 2010, KLM Royal Dutch Airlines flight attendants began to wear trousers, followed by Virgin Atlantic in 2014, and then British Airways in 2016.
 The Cathay Pacific flight attendants even had to fight for the right to pants in court, fortunately winning their case against the employer in 2018.
 Needless to say, for many of them, it was a matter of convenience rather than desexualization.

 In the end, we’re all different, and women have every right to choose how to dress, depending on their personal preference and style.
-Fashion will adjust, as it always does.
+Fashion will adjust, as it always does

 Why give up sex when you can just approach it differently?
 It’s not an easy task to solve, but we will figure it out.